 Key Takeaways

-2. It’s at the federal poverty line for a family of 4 — livable for a single person in low-cost areas only
+2. Right at the federal poverty line for a family of 4 — livable for singles in affordable areas